jodemaey/Postprocessing_and_response_theory_notebooks/README.md

 ## Installation

-To install these notebook, you must first install the [qgs model](https://github.com/Climdyn/qgs) and test that it works properly on your machine.
+To install these notebooks, you must first install the [qgs model](https://github.com/Climdyn/qgs) and test that it works properly on your machine.
 Follow the instructions in the model documentation.
 Then you must move the present notebooks in the `notebooks` directory and run them with `jupyter-notebook`.
 In the qgs model main folder, do:

     conda activate qgs
     cd notebooks